Billiam/mouse-plunger/README.md

 Download and extract the latest release: https://github.com/Billiam/mouse-plunger/releases

-Copy `vJoyInterface.dll` from the vjoy install directory to the mouse-plunger directory
+Copy `vJoyInterface.dll` from the vJoy install directory to the mouse-plunger directory

 Run mouse-plunger.exe